vishwaradhyasalimath/Gemstone-Price-Prediction-MLOps-Project/README.md

 ## 📌 Problem Statement

 The goal is to predict the price of gemstones based on features such as carat, cut, clarity, color, and depth using machine learning algorithms.
-The dataset used is `cubic_zirconia.csv`.
+The dataset used is `Gemstone_Price_Prediction.csv`.

 ---